bekk/bekk-christmas/post/thecloud/pubsub.md

 _Aerial view of a large scale data center in San Diego (Source: Wordpress)_

 The need to store and process this exponentially increasing amount of data has led to a golden period of development in the data center industry.
 The number of hyperscale datacenters in the world powering the cloud has experienced a 100% increase the last 5 years alone.
-Today there is [8 million datacenters ](https://www.statista.com/statistics/500458/worldwide-datacenter-and-it-sites/)and [500 hyperscale datacenters in the world](https://www.datacenterknowledge.com/cloud/analysts-there-are-now-more-500-hyperscale-data-centers-world), but the total amount hyperscale data centers needed to manage the expected amounts of data in the years to come is three times today's amount.
+Today there are [8 million datacenters ](https://www.statista.com/statistics/500458/worldwide-datacenter-and-it-sites/)and [500 hyperscale datacenters in the world](https://www.datacenterknowledge.com/cloud/analysts-there-are-now-more-500-hyperscale-data-centers-world), but the total amount of hyperscale data centers needed to manage the expected amounts of data in the years to come is three times today's amount.

 ![](/assets/tc-15-growth.png "Growth of hyperscale data centers")